isomerpages/nlb-learning/_partners/Partners.md

 <hr>

   <tbody><tr><td><strong><a href="https://www.eventbrite.com/c/learnx-sustainability-programmes-ccbqpkrh--v086BCMovXQG/" target="_blank">The Science of Cultivated Meat</a></strong></td>
-  <td>Learn about the science of cultivated meat!
+  <td>Learn about the science of cultivated meat!<br><br>
 Food production is one of the major causes of climate change and we need to look at more efficient ways to grow, process and distribute it.
-One option being pursued by several organisations including start-ups is cultivated meat.
+One option being pursued by several organisations including start-ups is cultivated meat. <br><br>
 This talk, a collaboration with Nanyang Polytechnic will go behind the science involved in cultivated meat to help you understand what the process are in developing it and the impact it has on food as we know it. <br><br>
 Registration opens one month before the session.<br>
 </td>